 Expansion—through mergers, acquisitions, joint ventures and other strategic partnerships—has become an important tool in a hospital’s strategic wheelhouse.
-As your footprint expands to encompass the entire continuum of care, how do you ensure your chargemaster strategy is sound and consistent?
+With hospital mergers and acquisitions steadily on the rise, it is increasingly important to understand the chargemaster’s vital role when it comes to the success of such ventures.
+As your footprint expands to encompass the entire continuum of care, possibly spanning different EMR and patient accounting/billing systems, how do you ensure your chargemaster strategy is sound and consistent?

 We break this question into two parts—soundness and consistency—for good reasons:

-First, in an era of increased public price scrutiny, hospital CFOs must ensure that their chargemasters are defensible and can be clearly explained to outside observers and auditors.
+First, in an era of increased public price scrutiny, hospital CFOs must ensure that their chargemasters are defensible and can be clearly explained to outside observers, auditors and patients.

-Second, mergers, acquisitions and other affiliations often bring under a single umbrella organizations that may have very different pricing and coding methodologies, practices and strategies.
+Second, mergers, acquisitions and other affiliations often bring organizations that may have very different pricing and coding methodologies, practices and strategies under a single umbrella.

-Furthermore, in order to ensure optimum integrity of a health systems decision support system, it is essential that consistent and synchronized coding across all entities exists in the chargemaster for like items.
-Often having a Corporate Charge Master is not enough where each entity has the flexibility to alter the HCPCS, Revenue Code and Modifier assignment or map unlike items to the chargemaster codes.
+Furthermore, in order to ensure optimum integrity of a health system’s decision support system, it is essential that consistent and synchronized coding across all entities exists in the chargemaster for like items.
+Maintaining a corporate chargemaster is insufficient if each entity has the flexibility to alter the HCPCS, revenue code and modifier assignment or map unlike items to the chargemaster codes.

-Finally, it is also important to consider in the development of rational and defensible pricing that chargemaster prices must be rationale when compared NOT only to market data or fee schedules or unit cost but that they make sense in relation to other related procedures.
-For example it is important that with and without contrast procedures, or level 1,2,3 etc., procedures, or unilateral and bi-lateral items in your CDM reflect a reasonable relative value relationship to each other.
+Finally, it is also important to consider when developing rational and defensible pricing that chargemaster prices must not only be rational in comparison to market data, fee schedules and unit cost, but that they must remain consistent in relation to other related procedures.
+For example, it is important that procedures with and without contrast, or level 1, 2, 3, etc. procedures, or unilateral and bilateral items in your CDM reflect a reasonable relative value relationship to each other.